50054-cdpa/notes/fp_scala_poly.md

 ## Type class

-Suppose we would like to convert some of the Scala value to JSON string.
+Suppose we would like to convert some of the Scala values into a JSON string.

 We could rely on overloading.